nottrobin/maas-docs/en/manage-libmaas.md

 -   [MAAS CLI](manage-cli.md)
 -   [API documentation](api.md)

-## Installation and usage of python-libmaas
+<h2 id="heading--installation-and-usage-of-python-libmaas">Installation and usage of python-libmaas</h2>

 For installation and initial steps, see: